GetDKAN/dkan/docs/source/user-guide/guide_indexes.rst

  a.
 Name: Enter a name, this must be a key from the dictionary fields object as created previously (see step 4 in the ‘Prerequisites’ section above for reference).
  b.
 Length: how many characters long this field can be.

 3. Click "Save field to index" to save the field temporarily.
-Remember that the Data Dictionary and it's respective fields and indexes are not completely saved until the form is submitted by clicking "Save".
+Remember that the Data Dictionary and it's respective fields and indexes are not completely saved until the form is submitted by clicking "Save" at the bottom of the screen.
 4. Alternatively you can click "Cancel adding field to index" to stop creating the index field, at which point all the information you entered will be removed and the editable "Add new field" form box will close.
 5. Note that after saving an index field, an informational table will appear listing the index fields you have created thus far and their names and length.